fadilahonespot/chatbot/README.md

     OPEN_AI_TOKEN=your_openai_token
     ```
     After setting up the environment variables, use the following command to build and run your application in Docker:
-    use make command
+    - use make command
     ```
     make build
     ```

-    or use docker command
+    - use docker command
     ```
     docker-compose up
     ```